ch4r1ty/voicegpt/README.md

 ## This is a python file allowing you to talk with chatgpt, using bark, whisper and chatgptAPI

+You can run this demo on macos, linux and windows.

 ## Configure the environment